FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/01b-databases-postgres2.md

 Now that we have our data and relationships set up.
 Let's write some views that aggregate data from the database:

-- Write a View that returns all of the posts that are tagged tag with a given tag name.
+- Write a View that returns all of the Items that are tagged with a given tag name.

 ---